 625 Weston-Ngapara Road, Enfield

 Wrap up your day with one final, noteworthy meal at The Fort Enfield Tavern.
-It’s an easy, welcoming spot for a beer, a wine and a classic but delicious pub feed.
-Grab a local craft brew from Scott’s or a time tested Speights, choose a big table or cosy nook and sit down to rest your legs.
-Take a peek at the menu and you’ll find all the favourites like fish and chips, chicken schnitzel and what’s been said to be the best steak in town.
+It’s an easy, welcoming spot for a beer, wine, and a classic but delicious pub feed.
+Grab a local craft brew from Scott’s or a time tested Speights, choose a big table or cosy nook, and sit down to rest your legs.
+Take a peek at the menu and you’ll find all the favourites like fish and chips, chicken schnitzel, and what’s been said to be the best steak in town.
 This hearty filet comes served with fresh salads, a generous serve of chips and your pick of garlic butter, peppercorn sauce or red wine and mushroom sauce.
-If it’s a fine weather day you can sit outside but either way be sure to check out all of the historical photographs and relics that line that walls and tell the story of this local gems’ 40 year history.
+If it’s a fine weather day you can sit outside but either way is sure to check out all of the historical photographs and relics that line those walls and tell the story of this local gems’ 40-year history.
 Once your well and truly stuffed head along to Vallery Views for a night of glamping.